Dzhankoi (air base)

 Dzhankoi is a military air base (ICAO: UKFY) near Dzhankoi, Crimea.
-It is currently operated by the Russian Air Force.
-Prior to the Russian occupation of Crimea in 2014, Dzhankoi was a Ukrainian military airfield, and then a civilian airport.
+It is currently operated by the Russian Aerospace Forces.
+Prior to the Russian annexation of Crimea in 2014, Dzhankoi was Ukrainian, and before 1992 Soviet, military airfield, and then a civilian airport.

+As of 2024 satellite imagery shows runway 05/23 extended to 2.50 km.

+History

 In 1995, Dhankoi was entered in the State Register of Civil Aerodromes of Ukraine, and in 1999 it was certified as an international airport, with the ability to accept and release aircraft of all classes day and night in complex meteorological conditions.